What will we study?

 Since we are an international school, we will speak English in the classroom.
 You will interact with teachers and other students from different countries during the year, so it’s always easier to have a common language.

 How does a regular school day look like?

-As a student, you will engage in different ministry organizations (about 3 hours a week).
-This helps you to see and learn how to serve God in different ways as well as becoming a part of a local community.
+As a student, you will have the possibility to engage in different ministry organizations.
+This helps you to see and learn how to serve God in different ways as well as become a part of a local community.